-After the horribly unfair mess that was Last Hope (the first Dreamcast release, not Pink Bullets), I decided not to care about any more releases from NG:Dev.Team.
-It wasn't like the posthumous Dreamcast scene was in dearth of more autoscrolling shmups anyway, but the announcement of Gunlord immediately drew me back to them.
-I mean, seriously, who can say no to a new Euro run-'n-gun platformer in the vein of good ol' Turrican, on the Dreamcast no less (or Neo Geo for the well-to-do)?
+After the unfair mess that was Last Hope (the original version, not Pink Bullets), it became easy to not care about any more releases from NG:DEV.TEAM.
+It wasn't like the posthumous Dreamcast scene was in dearth of more autoscrolling shoot-em-ups anyway, but the announcement of Gunlord turned all that around.
+Who can say no to a new Euro run-'n-gun platformer in the vein of good old Turrican, on the Dreamcast no less (or Neo Geo for the well-to-do)?
 Who cares if it's so difficult that it makes you want to melt your controller in a deep fryer?

-Ah, yes, the story!
-So, you're that dude in that suit, who cold-bloodedly murders his judges in a trial we don't know jack shit about, or why he was in it, to find and save his wife who went missing after saving the universe from a threat we don't know jack shit about.
+The story is the usual action game stand-in, but seems unusually gruesome.
+The hero is a dude in power armor named Gordian Gaiden.
+He cold-bloodedly murders his judges in a trial we know nothing about, to find and save his wife Vanessa Gaiden, who went missing after saving the universe from a threat we know nothing about.
 Also, lots of cyborgs and monsters.
 Now kill them all!

-All weapons can be aimed in eight directions, so the gunfighting ends up as dynamic and frenetic as Contra.
-The Turrican trademark 360° all-around beam won't get that much use as a result, until one gets used to viewing it not predominantly as an offensive weapon, but a means to neutralize most enemy projectiles.
-Then it becomes an extremely powerful tool, but one has to wait for it to get recharged after prolonged use.
-The destructive but limited vertical Power Line attack and the Metroid-inspired Energy Wheel (complete with the ability to lay out bombs) work just like they did in Turrican II, with the exception that the latter can jump while rolling and is thus an even more powerful tool to get through the levels quickly or find hidden passages.
+All weapons can be aimed in eight directions, so the shooting is as dynamic and frenetic as Contra.
+As a result, the fun 360° beam from Turrican doesn't seem all that useful at first.
+It is best viewed not as a predominantly offensive weapon, but a means to neutralize most enemy projectiles.
+Then it becomes an extremely powerful tool, but it has to slowly recharge after prolonged use.
+The destructive but limited vertical Power Line attack and the Metroid-inspired Energy Wheel (complete with the ability to lay bombs) work just like they did in Turrican II, with the exception that the latter can jump while rolling and is thus even more useful in getting through the levels quickly or finding hidden passages.

-In best Turrican tradition, Gunlord also contains a horizontal scrolling shmup level, although that is much more of a simple mini game rather than a full-fledged game-in-a-game as it was in Turrican.
+In best Turrican tradition, Gunlord also contains a horizontal scrolling shoot-em-up level, although that is more like a simple mini game rather than a full-fledged game in a game as it was in Turrican.
 It's just one short stage with only one available weapon, and laughably easy.
-One has to wonder why they even bothered to program it.

-Gunlord wouldn't be a NG:Dev.Team game if there wasn't some major collector gauging.
+Gunlord wouldn't be a NG:DEV.TEAM game if there wasn't some major collector gauging.
 During the preorder process, there were no less than seven different packages of the game.
 Left available now (July 2012) are the "collector-priced" MVS and AES versions (the latter with both US and Japan style covers) as well as two different variants for Dreamcast.
 The Limited Edition features the game's soundtrack on an extra audio CD, but since the game's music is already contained as audio tracks on the game CD, the only added value are a handful of remixes by other musicians.
 The soundtrack predominantly consists of inconspicuous trance music.
-Some tunes start out stimulating, mostly the title theme or the BGM for the first stage, but eventually flatten out and become boring when listening to them alone - there are just not enough interesting ideas to carry them over their whole duration.
+Some tunes start out stimulating - mostly the title theme or the BGM for the first stage - but eventually flatten out and become boring when listening to them standalone.
+There are just not enough interesting ideas to carry them over their whole playing time.